 Sit on foam roller with it positioned under your right glute.
 Cross your right leg over your left and lean into the muscle.
 Roll back and forth in small movements while shifting your body slightly to roll all of the muscle.
 If you find a spot that is particularly painful, hold for 30 seconds before continuing.
 Repeat on opposite leg.

 Lie faceup with foam roller under your upper back and feet flat on the floor.
 Roll from the top of your back to the middle of your back in small movements with your hips elevated off the floor.
 If you find a spot that is particularly painful, hold for 30 seconds before moving on.
+Be sure not to roll your lower back as this could cause injury.

 And there you have it!
 Your first strength workout.
 If you have any questions, please don’t hesitate to ask!